Directors and Officers insurance

 Even if they believe strongly in the company and its mission, a vast majority of corporate leaders do not want to put their personal assets at risk, no matter how attractive the opportunity appears.

-The protection that directors & officers insurance provides gives investors guarantees that your business is serious about its growth.
-D&O claims can be incredibly expensive and knowing that the startup you’re investing in has coverage and will not be paying legal fees and potential settlements out of pocket shows investors that the company’s leadership is serious about stability and growth.
+The protection that directors and officers insurance provides gives investors guarantees that your business is serious about its growth.
+D&O claims can be incredibly expensive, and knowing that the startup you’re investing in has coverage and will not be paying legal fees and potential settlements out of pocket shows investors that the company’s leadership is serious about stability and growth.

 Let’s take a look at some of the most common types of D&O claims and the areas from which they arise: